Final Warning (Skylar Grey song): Music video

 On April 17, lyric video for the song was released on Grey's Vevo account.
 On May 13, Grey released the official musical video, which "tells the story of a mistress whose lover attempts to put her to rest for good, so he can live happily ever after with his pretty blond wife.
 However, Grey, who plays the other woman, resurfaces, and confronts her would-be murderer at home, in front of his family during his birthday party".
 The music video has over 6 million views.

+Legacy

+Billie Eilish cited "Final Warning" as an inspiration for her song "Bellyache".

+Credits and personnel

+Credits are adapted from the liner notes of Don't Look Down.